-Type Co-operative partnership Double or Multiple Awards Dual Award Joint Award Split-site PhD obtained from modules taken at the Partner.
-External examiner oversight for the totality of the programme. • External examiner oversight for the totality of the programme. conduct of the examination.
-Regulations, policy and student related procedures Governed by relevant sections of the College's Academic Regulations, policies and procedures.
-Governed by relevant sections of the College's Academic Regulations, policies and procedures and Partner(s) equivalent.
+Туре Co-operative partnership Double or Multiple Awards Dual Award Joint Award Split-site PhD obtained from modules taken at the Partner. and requiring sign-off from PDASC.
+External examiner oversight for the totality of the programme. degree programmes will need sign off from PDASC.
+External examiner oversight for the totality of the programme.
+Regulations, policy and student related procedures Governed by relevant sections of the University's Academic Regulations, policies and procedures.
+Governed by relevant sections of the University's Academic Regulations, policies and procedures and Partner(s) equivalent.
 Although there may be a separate set of programme regulations established.
-Governed by relevant sections of the College's Academic Regulations, policies and procedures for the King's award and by the Partner's equivalent for their award.
-Governed by relevant sections of the College's Academic Regulations, policies and procedures and Partner(s) equivalent.
+Governed by relevant sections of the University's Academic Regulations, policies and procedures for the King's award and by the Partner's equivalent for their award.
+Governed by relevant sections of the University's Academic Regulations, policies and procedures and Partner(s) equivalent.
 Although there may be a separate set of programme regulations established.
-Governed by relevant sections of the College's Academic Regulations, policies and procedures with any limitations required by the Partner in respect of the thesis being stated in the agreement.
-Guidance Guidance on the operation of collaborative teaching activity; Guidance on jointly delivered taught programmes.
-Guidance on the operation of collaborative teaching activity; Guidance on jointly delivered taught programmes.
-Guidance on the operation of collaborative teaching activity; Guidance on jointly delivered taught programmes.
-Guidance on key principles relating to the management, monitoring and assessment of joint PhD programmes; Core terms of reference for a Joint Academic Committee for joint PhD programmes.
-Guidance on the operation of collaborative teaching activity; Guidance on jointly delivered taught programmes; Guidance on key principles relating to the management, monitoring and assessment of joint PhD programmes; Core terms of reference for a Joint Academic Committee for joint PhD programmes.
-Guidance on the operation of collaborative teaching activity; Consult ARQS Office Global Engagement Office (International Partners) ARQS Office Global Engagement Office (International Partners) ARQS Office Global Engagement Office (International Partners) ARQS Office Global Engagement Office (International Partners) Centre for Doctoral Studies (PhD programmes) Centre for Doctoral Studies (PhD programmes) Global Engagement Office (International Partners)
+Governed by relevant sections of the University's Academic Regulations, policies and procedures with any limitations required by the Partner in respect of the thesis being stated in the agreement.
+Guidance Guidance on the operation of collaborative teaching activity.
+Guidance on jointly delivered taught programmes.
+Guidance on the operation of collaborative teaching activity.
+Guidance on jointly delivered taught programmes.
+Guidance on the operation of collaborative teaching activity.
+Guidance on jointly delivered taught programmes.
+Guidance on the operation of collaborative teaching activity.
+Guidance on jointly delivered taught programmes.
+Guidance on key principles relating to the management, monitoring and assessment of joint PhD programmes.
+Core terms of reference for a Joint Academic Committee for joint PhD programmes.
+Guidance on the operation of collaborative teaching activity.
+Core terms of reference for a Joint Academic Committee for joint PhD programmes.
+Consult ARQS Office Global Engagement Office (International Partners) ARQS Office Global Engagement Office (International Partners) ARQS Office Global Engagement Office (International Partners) ARQS Office Global Engagement Office (International Partners) Centre for Doctoral Studies (PhD programmes) Global Engagement Office (International Partners)